ramezrafla/meteor-deployment/README.md

 2. tengine with load balancer and sticky sessions -- see our sample **nginx.conf**
 3. Shell scripts to push build via SSH -- **remote-build.sh**
 4. Shell scripts to install build remotely on server -- **deploy-build.sh**
-5. Of course, nodejs / npm should be installed on your server (as well as pm2) -- and .sh are executable
+5. Of course, nodejs / npm should be installed on your server (as well as pm2) -- and .sh in this repo are executable
 6. Key-based SSH
+7. Mongo and Redis (**pm2.json**) on the same server, allocate a process for Mongo

 # Folders